More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Two-Loop Vacuum Energy

 The integral over $\t q $ and $\varepsilon$ looks divergent.
 This apparent divergence is the contribution of the NS sector tachyon, whose vertex operator at zero momentum is the identity operator.
 The NS sector tachyon is not a physical state of superstring theory, so we do not expect a tachyon divergence in the integration over moduli.
 It is tempting to argue that the tachyon divergence is eliminated because, as the expression (\ref{wolomo}) does not depend on $\alpha$ and $\beta$, the Berezin integral over those parameters, keeping fixed $\t q $ and with $\bar {\t q}$ set to $-\varepsilon^2$, vanishes.
 (The expression explicitly written in eqn. (\ref{wolomo}) should be multiplied by other factors that depend only on the moduli of $\Sigma_\ell$ and $\Sigma_r$ and not on $\alpha$ and $\beta$; this does not affect the suggestion that was just made.)
 The trouble with this argument is that in general, because of the dependence of the gluing operation (\ref{iblondo}) on choices of local parameters $x|\theta$ and $y|\psi$, $\varepsilon$ is really only defined modulo where $w$ is a function of the other moduli (in general including $\alpha$ and $\beta$) that is holomorphic at $\varepsilon=0$.
 Any function $\varepsilon'=\varepsilon e^w$ has a simple zero along the divisor at infinity and (if $w$ is constrained by GSO symmetry as in footnote \ref{zone} below) is as natural as any other such function.
 Integration over $\alpha$ and $\beta$ keeping fixed $\t q$ and with $\bar{\t q}$ set to $-(\varepsilon')^2$ does not necessarily eliminate the tachyon contribution.

-What really does eliminate the tachyon contribution is the GSO projection \cite{GOS}, which roughly is the sum over the two possible signs of $\varepsilon$ for given $q_\NS=-\varepsilon^2$.
-From (\ref{iblondo}), we see that if we change the sign of $\varepsilon$, we must change the sign of $\alpha$ or of $\beta$ but not both (and actually we must change the sign of all odd moduli of $\Sigma_\ell$ or of $\Sigma_r$, but not both).
-The sign change of $\varepsilon$ (accompanied by sign change of some odd moduli) is not an exact symmetry of the supermoduli space, but it is well-defined near $\varepsilon=0$ and this suffices to eliminate the superficially divergent contribution from the tachyon.\footnote{ The function $w$ in eqn. (\ref{zinbo}) can be somewhat constrained by GSO symmetry; at $\varepsilon=0$, one can require $w$ to be invariant under a sign change of all odd moduli of $\SIgma_\ell$, or all odd moduli of $\SIgma_r$.
+What really does eliminate the tachyon contribution is the GSO projection\footnote{ The function $w$ in eqn. (\ref{zinbo}) can be somewhat constrained by GSO symmetry; at $\varepsilon=0$, one can require $w$ to be invariant under a sign change of all odd moduli of $\SIgma_\ell$, or all odd moduli of $\SIgma_r$.
 In general (if $\Sigma_\ell$ and $\Sigma_r$ have additional odd moduli), this condition allows $w$ to depend nontrivially on $\alpha$ and $\beta$ and hence does not affect the discussion surrounding eqn. (\ref{zinbo}).
 However, for the genus 2 vacuum amplitude, with $\alpha$ and $\beta$ being the only odd moduli, GSO symmetry implies that $w$ is independent of $\alpha$ and $\beta$ at $\varepsilon=0$ and hence does not play any important role.
 So in that particular case, there is a natural sense in which integration over $\alpha$ and $\beta$ kills the tachyon contribution at a separating degeneration without reference to the GSO projection.
-(For a corresponding study of a nonseparating degeneration, see section 5.3 of \cite{holomorphy}.)}
+(For a corresponding study of a nonseparating degeneration, see section 5.3 of \cite{holomorphy}.)} \cite{GOS}, which roughly is the sum over the two possible signs of $\varepsilon$ for given $q_\NS=-\varepsilon^2$.

 However, let us see what happens if we follow a similar procedure, but after replacing $\varepsilon$ with $\varepsilon^*=\varepsilon+\alpha\beta$ (which notably is not of the form $\varepsilon e^w$, so it is not a good parameter defining the divisor at infinity).
 In terms of $\varepsilon^*$, (\ref{wolomo}) becomes